joneiros/Cooking-With-React/README.md

+# Cooking with React
+A course guiding learners through React basics.

+## Archival Notes
+The course is complete, and this repo is now only useful as reference.
+Even as a sandbox it would be better to start a new repo and keep it up to date, as this one has not been maintained since the course finished.

+---

+---

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).